 The tracks can be used for practice, jamming, gigging and cutting a release.

-They cover a wide selection of musical genres with 1000's of rhythms available.
+They cover a wide selection of musical genres with thousands of rhythms available.

 They are best for musicians who play songs or 'numbers' and wish to have an inspiring rhythmic accompaniment that fits the song they are playing, both rhythmically and in the musical form.

 They are particularly useful for music teachers and students</str

 Can I cut records using Song Rhythm Tracks?

 Song Rhythm Tracks uses high quality audio of great sessions drummers.
 They are a good fit for inclusion into mixes of studio releases.
 Alive Drumming grants license to remix its tracks.
 That is, you can take the Song Rhythm Tracks audio, mix with your own content, and sell that mix as your own work without paying a fee to Alive Drumming.

 Alive Drumming prohibits resale or redistribution of its un-mixed, original Song Rhythm Tracks.
 You cannot sell or give away these tracks unless you mix them into a new creative work.

 Do your rhythmic backing tracks cut it?